What is Zoladex?

 What happens if I overdose?

 Avoid drinking alcohol.
-It can increase your risk of bone loss while you are being treated with this medicine.
-Avoid smoking, which can increase your risk of bone loss, stroke, or heart problems.
+It can increase your risk of bone loss while you are being treated with Zoladex.

 Zoladex side effects

-Get emergency medical help if you have any of these signs of an allergic reaction to Zoladex: hives; difficult breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction to Zoladex: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

-feeling like you might pass out;
+dizziness, trouble breathing, feeling light-headed (like you might pass out);

-high blood sugar (increased thirst, increased urination, hunger, dry mouth, fruity breath odor;
+high blood sugar - increased thirst, increased urination, dry mouth, fruity breath odor;

-chest pain or heavy feeling, pain spreading to the arm or shoulder, nausea, sweating, general ill feeling.
+heart attack symptoms - chest pain or pressure, pain spreading to your jaw or shoulder, nausea, sweating; or

-Less serious Zoladex side effects may include:
+Common Zoladex side effects may include:

 hot flashes, sweating;

 mood changes, increased or decreased interest in sex;